secorolab/FloorPlan-DSL/docs/Tutorial.md

 ```
 ### Modelling

 Now that we have reviewed all of the important concepts, we can put them together in a model.
-The finished model for this tutorial is available [here](../models/hospital.floorplan), here we will go over the model section by section with some explanations when needed.
+The finished model for this tutorial is available on [github](../models/hospital.floorplan).
+In this section we will go over the model section by section with some explanations when needed.

 ```
 Floor plan: hospital